soto-project/soto-core/SotoCore.docc/SotoCore/Articles/ServiceObjects.md

 The service-specific variable uses the AWS SDK ID, uppercased with spaces replaced by underscores.
 For example, API Gateway uses `AWS_ENDPOINT_URL_API_GATEWAY`.

-Environment overrides are read when the service is initialized.
-Changing the environment afterward does not change an existing service's override, including when its region or options are changed.
+Environment overrides are read when the service is initialized and again when creating a copy using `with(region: ...)` or `with(options: ...)`.
+Changing the environment alone does not change an existing service's endpoint.

 #### Time out